On This Page

 Survey results show that the leading reason for IENs not writing the exam is lack of time to prepare.
 Sixty per cent of survey respondents said this is the top reason.

-Nearly 26% indicate that family and personal reasons are a contributing factor, and another 22% cite finances as the primary reason.
+Nearly 26% indicate that family and personal reasons are a contributing factor, and another 22% cite finances.

-Ten per cent of Registered Practical Nurse (RPN) applicants are nervous about writing the registration exam called REx-PN, while another 10% do not feel prepared to write the exam.
+Twenty per cent of Registered Practical Nurse (RPN) applicants are nervous about writing the registration exam called REx-PN, while another 8% do not feel prepared to write the exam.

 “The outcomes of this survey give us important information directly from applicants about why they’re choosing not to write the final registration exam,” says Timmings.
 “It’s important for us to identify barriers so we can work with government and system partners to find ways to remove barriers and support applicants to meet requirements fairly and equitably — while continuing to keep public safety as our most important priority.”